 Synopsis: A look at the different faces of Israel, focusing on the historical and biblical aspects and the modern State of Israel.
 The children will seek to understand Israel's place amongst the other countries in the world, as well as the different religions, both in terms of people and iconic buildings.
 The children will primarily focus on the different areas within the Old City of Jerusalem (Christian Quarter, Jewish Quarter, Muslim Quarter, Armenian Quarter).
 They will look at the differences and similarities of the people, the places of worship and their contribution to the Land of Israel.
 Key Vocabulary Medinat Yisrael, Yerushalayim, Beit Mikdash, Haifa, Tel Aviv, Be'er Sheva, Degel, Sharon, Galil, Negev, Olim, Kotel.
-Knowledge By the end of this unit of work pupils should be able to: To decode different Hebrew texts with increasing proficiency To know the names of the major religions in Israel To know the names of the 4 Quarters within the Old city of Jerusalem To highlight these areas on a map of the Old city To know the names of the places of worship for each religion To know the similarities between Pesach, Shavuot and Succot; that the people were olah Laregel To know the Jewish people ascended on Jerusalem at Shavuot To know the key values and morals learnt from the Parashot Skills By the end of this unit of work pupils should be able to: To blend letters and vowels of 3, 4 and 5 letter words. (in some case, longer words), with an increased fluency Understand the different aspects of the Old city of Jerusalem To use map skills to identify the 4 Quarters Recognise similarities and differences of 3 foot festivals To understand how various episodes in the Parashot highlight key values Possible activities you could use: 2email , forums, Book creator, singing/music sessions, making flower arrangements with GIFT, using a map of Israel to highlight major towns/cities and planes.
-Weekly Ivrit Hebrew reading sheets, map skills, modelling the 4 Quarters of the Old city, setting up Jewish, Muslim, hristian and Armenian market stalls, researching what they each sellSuggestions for assessment: Example Cross Curricular links and outcomes Geography - map skills, Literacy - describing the areas within the Old city of Jerusalem, Maths - comparing population sizes within the planes and cities, Historyof how the Old city became home to different religions Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities
+Knowledge By the end of this unit of work pupils should be able to: To decode different Hebrew texts with increasing proficiency To know the names of the major religions in Israel To know the names of the 4 Quarters within the Old city of Jerusalem To highlight these areas on a map of the Old city To know the names of the places of worship for each religion To know the similarities between Pesach, Shavuot and Succot; that the people were olah Laregel To know why the Jewish people ascended on Jerusalem at Shavuot To know the key values and morals learnt from the Parashot Skills By the end of this unit of work pupils should be able to: To blend letters and vowels of 3, 4 and 5 letter words. (in some case, longer words), with an increased fluency Understand the different aspects of the Old city of Jerusalem To use map skills to identify the 4 Quarters Recognise similarities and differences of 3 foot festivals To understand how various episodes in the Parashot highlight key values Possible activities you could use: 2email, forums, Book creator, singing/music sessions, making flower arrangements with GIFT, using a map of Israel to highlight major towns/cities and planes.
+Weekly Ivrit Hebrew reading sheets, map skills, modelling the 4 Quarters of the Old city, setting up Jewish, Muslim, hristian and Armenian market stalls, researching what they each sell Example Cross Curricular links and outcomes Geography - map skills, Literacy - describing the areas within the Old city of Jerusalem, Maths - comparing population sizes within the planes and cities, Historyof how the Old city became home to different religions Suggestions for assessment: Contribution to a forum or email through, text, voice or image Ability to correctly identify places on a map Outcome of books created Hebrew reading record (Ivrit) Marking and feedback Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities